-- 1 cup milk or heavy cream (I use whole milk)
+- 1 ⅓ cup whole milk or heavy cream

 - Pour 1 cup of water into a 6-quart Instant Pot.
 Add wire insert or steamer basket.
 Put the potatoes on wire rack and sprinkle with salt.

 - Secure lid and turn valve to seal.

-- Cook on "Pressure Cook" (or "Manual") high pressure for 10 minutes.
-When the timer goes off, turn valve to vent, to quick release pressure, being careful for any steam released.
+- When the timer goes off, turn valve to vent, to quick release pressure, being careful for any steam released.
 When depressurized, carefully remove cover.

-- Drain potatoes, using a colander in the sink.
+- Drain potatoes, using a colander in the sink, removing wire rack.
 Return potatoes to Instant Pot.

-- You could add more butter, cream cheese, sour cream, or buttermilk, replacing some of the milk or heavy cream.
-This is a very forgiving recipe so make the potatoes the way your family prefers them.
+- Add more butter, cream cheese, sour cream, or buttermilk, replacing some of the milk or heavy cream, if you prefer.
+Make the potatoes the way your family likes them.

 - If you prefer creamier, whipped potatoes, use a hand mixer to mash the potatoes.
-You can do this right in the bowl of your Instant Pot.
+You can do this right in the insert of your Instant Pot.